 As a charity or non-profit organisation, marketing is essential for raising awareness of your cause.
-However, unlike big businesses who’ve got the ability to bolster their ads and campaigns with a huge budget, you’ll be looking for effective ways to get your message across that don’t impede on your fundraising efforts.
+However, unlike big businesses who can bolster their ads and campaigns with a huge budget, you’ll be looking for effective ways to get your message across that don’t impede on your fundraising efforts.

-In this blog, we’ll look at 20 fun ways you can market your charity, without breaking the bank!
+In this blog, we’ll look at fun charity marketing and advertising ideas that won't break the bank!

 That’s because, as a charity, you can apply for Google Ad Grants – meaning you won’t need to pay for adverts and campaigns on Google when people search for your charity or cause!